cattheo/cat/PARSER.md

 - Attributes are refered to numerically so that `_1` is the attribute of the first symbol in a production, `_2` is the second symbol, etc.
 - The attribute is the evaluated Scheme expression associated with a non-terminal, or,
-- a list of attribbutes if a repetition operator is applied to a group
+- a list of attributes if a repetition operator is applied to a group

 ## Example
 Here is a conditional expression in Felix: